htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 Configure Public Interface
 ''''''''''''''''''''''''''

-The default personal HTCondor uses the “loopback” interface, which basically just means it won't talk to anyone other than itself.
+The default personal HTCondor uses the "loopback" interface, which basically just means it won't talk to anyone other than itself.
 For *condor_annex* to work, your personal HTCondor needs to use the Linux machine's public interface.
 In most cases, that's as simple as adding